minima-global/emh/docs/specification.md

 ### Mobile MiniDapp

-However, the EMH must be deployable to both server and mobile environments, so it should _also_ be a MiniDapp that behaves similarly to the server daemon, described above.
+The EMH must be deployable to both server and mobile environments, so it should _also_ be a MiniDapp that behaves similarly to the server daemon, described above.

 ### Database